Our Allotments

 Will the Allotment Association arrange for deliveries of manure or compost to the site?

-Occasionally, if requested by allotment holders
+Occasionally, if requested to do so by allotment holders

 What can I do with the organic waste from my plot which can’t be composted?